Query language in Monitoring

 Warning

-As an input argument, aggregation functions accept a vector of metrics (timeseries_vector).
+As an input argument, aggregation functions accept a metric vector (timeseries_vector).
 It must only include a single timeseries.
 Otherwise, the function returns a runtime error.

 When using aggregation functions, make sure that the selector returns a single timeseries.
 Use combining functions if needed.